eypros/Object-Detection-Metrics/README.md

 `--accepted-classes person` is necessary because the examples given contains ground truth  samples of multiple classes but detection was performed on class person only.
 If run without this argument the per class AP would be correct for `person` but `0.0` for other classes and `mAP` would have taken into consideration all classes.

+- To run `detect_bboxes` the simpler example would be:

+`python3 create_detection_bboxes.py -i image-samples/ -m /path/to/model -l path/to/label_map.pbtxt`

+which will produce xml files to a subfolder of the image folder.